High Resolution Manometry

 Esophageal manometry is a motility (movement) study of your esophagus (or food pipe), which is a long muscular tube that connects the throat to the stomach.
-The lower oesophageal sphincter (LOS) lies at the lower end of the esophagus which meets the stomach, and helps to prevent stomach contents like acid from backing up into the food pipe (referred to as acid reflux).
+The lower oesophageal sphincter lies at the lower end of the esophagus which meets the stomach, and helps to prevent stomach contents like acid from backing up the oesophagus (referred to as acid reflux).

-- Avoid eating and drinking for 6 hours before your appointment time
+Fasting with no eating and drinking for 6 hours before your appointment time.

 You may resume your normal daily activities after the esophageal manometry is complete.